gramener/gramex/gramex/apps/guide/formhandler/README.md

 **WARNING**:

+1. `query` loads the full result into memory.
+So keep the result small.
-1. `query` ignores URL query parameters with spaces. `?group=city name` or `?group=city+name` **WON'T** select the `"city name"` column.
+2. `query` ignores URL query parameters with spaces. `?group=city name` or `?group=city+name` **WON'T** select the `"city name"` column.
 It will fail -- to avoid [SQL injection](https://en.wikipedia.org/wiki/SQL_injection) attack.
-2. The `query` is passed as-is to the DB driver.
+3. The `query` is passed as-is to the DB driver.
 Escape strings based on the driver.
 E.g. `...
 WHERE col LIKE '%.com'` should be `...
 WHERE col LIKE '%%.com'` for [pymysql](http://pymysql.readthedocs.io/en/latest/), since `%` is treated as a formatting string.
-3. Use the correct SQL flavour.
+4. Use the correct SQL flavour.
 E.g. SQL Server, uses `SELECT TOP 10 FROM table` instead of `SELECT * FROM table LIMIT 10`.

 ## FormHandler defaults